daviddwlee84/FinanceNotifier/README.md

 - [X] Periodically trigger
 - [X] Docker
 - [ ] ~~Load config into `periodic/server.py`'s docker~~
-- [ ] Fix bug of scheduler that can't use API when host is `0.0.0.0`
 - [ ] Try add indicators, strategies, studies on the TradingView Advanced Chart
 - [ ] What if "click" the save image button on the TradingView Advanced Chart?